mikebelanger/karax_tables/README.md

 setRenderer render
 ```

 karax_tables primarily operates with client-side (js) rendering.
-However some parts of it can be ported to server-side (c) rendering as well.
+However, a subset of its rendering functions are available server-side (c) as well.

 ### Non-Usage case